followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/3 Methods/getSelectedRowsData().md

 ===================================================================

 <!--shortDescription-->
-Gets data objects of currently selected rows.
+Gets the data objects of the rows selected explicitly [via the API](/Documentation/Guide/Widgets/TreeList/Selection/#API/Initial_and_Runtime_Selection) or via a click or tap.
 <!--/shortDescription-->

 <!--returnType-->Array<any><!--/returnType-->
 <!--returnDescription-->
-Data objects of currently selected rows.
+The selected rows' data objects.
 <!--/returnDescription-->

 <!--fullDescription-->